rust-bio/rust-bio/README.md

 * suffix arrays,
 * BWT and FM-Index,
 * FMD-Index for finding supermaximal exact matches,
-* a rank/select data structure.
+* a rank/select data structure,
+* a FastQ reader and writer.

 ## Resources